Why I Pay Writers for Blog Posts

 8. I prefer 500-word guest posts.
 If you submit a much longer one, I will ask you to edit it down.

 10. On the day your post goes up, please come on and respond to comments.
 Part of what I pay for is your helping to drive engagement and social sharing of the post.
+Payment may not be forthcoming if you are MIA the day your post goes up, so be sure to let me know if you’re not available so we can reschedule your post.

 Wondering what makes an awesome post I just can’t resist publishing?
 Most of my guest posts contain firsthand, practical advice about some creative way to increase your freelance writing income.